-Every mattress tends to have a different lifespan, but this depends on the manufacturer, usage, and material.
+Every 12 inch mattress tends to have a different lifespan, but this depends on the manufacturer, usage, and material.
 You should remember that the average lifespan of any mattress is usually 10 years.
 You can still decide to use a mattress for quite longer than this because a mattress can sometimes be an expensive investment.

 Unfortunately, using a worn-out mattress can lead to bad consequences on your health and sleep quality.
 Some people prefer to rely on the mattress warranty to figure out when they can replace their mattress.
 But you need to know that the comfort parts tend to wear out quicker than the other parts, so the mattress industry considers this normal wear.
 This article discusses when you need to consider replacing your mattress.

 Your mattress is more than 8 years old

 It’s important to consider the age of your mattress, though many people tend to forget the time they purchased their mattresses.
 Therefore, if you are not good at keeping records, it’s a good idea to write the date when you bought the mattress on its label.

 Many mattress experts out there usually recommend that you need to replace your mattress after seven to ten years.
 Now, you may be wondering why some mattresses come with a longer warranty period.
 Well, this is because this warranty is designed to cover specific parts like the springs and workmanship of the mattress and not its overall comfort.